• Skip to primary navigation

 01-IMG_51173

 We planted sunflowers in a square for a playhouse for the two youngest.
-They figured out what is was pretty quickly, and Mr. Imagination built a table for it.
+They figured out what it was pretty quickly, and Mr. Imagination built a table for it.
 He took these next three pictures.

 29-IMG_51503